Want to calculate the number of months between two dates? One little known way is to use the secret Excel DATEDIF function.

 But if you know the syntax, which I’ll share with you in a moment, you can use it for a range of applications.

-Which is lucky for us cause it’s a really handy function.
+Microsoft say they only include DATEDIF in recent versions for backward compatibility, which is lucky for us because it’s a really handy function.

 Now, as you’d expect from its name the DATEDIF function calculates the difference between two dates.